This set of Basic Civil Engineering Questions and Answers for Experienced people focuses on “Types of Cement and Uses”.

 d) Higher final setting time

-Explanation: The initial and final setting time of rapid hardening cement is same as that of ordinary cement.
+Explanation: The initial and final setting time of rapid hardening cement is the same as that of ordinary cement.
 It attains higher strength in less time.
 It develops the same strength of ordinary cement in four days rather than 28 days.

 3. High alumina cement can be used for massive concrete work.